nikunj-indoriya/requirements_classified/README.md

 ## Subsampling for Constrained Compute

 PROMISE has 12 classes with severe imbalance (F=444 samples vs PO=12).
-Running all combinations of 12 classes × 12 embeddings × 5 clustering methods is very expensive.
+The Final dataset also has 10 classes with class imbalance.
+Running all combinations of many classes × 12 embeddings × 5 clustering methods is very expensive.

 **Recommended approach:**
 ```bash